Canardoux/flutter_sound/doc/pages/guides/guides_codecs.md

 | Opus WEBM | ✅ | ✅ | ✅ | ✅ | ❌ | ❌ |  |
 | Vorbis WEBM | ❌ | ✅ | ❌ | ✅ | ❌ | ❌ |  |

-* Webkit is bull shit : you cannot record anything with Safari, or even Firefox/Chrome on iOS.
+* On Webkit (Safari and all browsers on iOS can only record MP4.
 * Opus WEBM is a great Codec.
 It works on everything \(mobile and Web Browsers\), except Apple
 * Edge is same as Chrome